Children of the Corn: Runaway: Reception

 Luiz H. C. of Bloody Disgusting wrote: "Ultimately, Children of the Corn: Runaway could have been a legitimately interesting character piece featuring some familiar bite-sized antagonists, but regrettably squanders its potential on a shallow script, despite some of Gulager's trademarked flare.
 Remarkably, this isn't the worst sequel in the series, but it won't be revitalizing the franchise anytime soon.
 Unless you're a diehard worshipper of He Who Walks Behind the Rows, I'd give this one a pass."

 Stefan Birgir Stefans of sbs.is mentioned: "There is nothing technically wrong with the film.
 Even the actors are fine.
 It's just not a fun horror film, like one would expect.
 The horror is tacked onto a drama."

 Cody Hamman of JoBlo.com gave a more positive review, summarizing the film "was much different from what I was expecting.
 It's much more serious, quiet, and low-key.
 I was expecting cheesy killer kid shenanigans, and instead got a film that relied on the acting of its star to a surprising degree.
 It's a much better movie than I expected it to be.
 I'm a devoted Children of the Corn fan, even when the sequels have been bad I've still enjoyed them.
 This one wasn't bad."

-Future
+Reboot

 On September 1, 2018, the adaptation rights to the short story "Children of the Corn" returned to its author Stephen King.
 In 2020, a remake of the franchise was announced to be in development, which was eventually released in 2023 to negative reviews.